pptam/pptam-tool/documentation/how_to_use.md

 `configuration.ini` contains the parameters below.
 Please bear in mind that each test passes the following phases:

-1. Phase "get_configuration_files": in this phase, all plugins are asked to return an array of files that should be copied into the test output folder.
+1. Phase "get_files": in this phase, all plugins are asked to return an array of files that should be copied into the test output folder.
 Typically, these files are needed in later phases.
 2. Phase "setup": tells all plugins to perform necessary preparation steps.
 Can be disabled setting the `ENABLE_PHASE_SETUP` configuration setting to 0.
 The configuration setting `SECONDS_TO_WAIT_BEFORE_SETUP` configures the time to wait before starting this phase.
 3. Phase "deploy": tells all plugins to deploy the software under test.
 Can be disabled setting the `ENABLE_PHASE_DEPLOY` configuration setting to 0.
 The configuration setting `SECONDS_TO_WAIT_BEFORE_DEPLOY` configures the time to wait before starting this phase.
 4. Phase "ready": asks all plugins if they are ready.
 If one plugin returns false, the execution script waits for 1 minute and tries again for 9 more times.
 If then one plugin is still not ready, the execution script terminates.